pateketrueke/svql/README.md

 - `{modal}` &mdash; Its presence will render the inner `<form />` in a modal-overlay
 - `{autofocus}` &mdasg; Its presence enables `focus()` on the first input-element found

+> Add the `nofocus` or `data-nofocus` attribute to any element to skip autofocus on it, useful for close-icons, etc.

 ## Public API

 - `setupClient(options[, key])` &mdash; Configure a `FetchQL` singleton with the given `options`, `key` is used for session loading